hubosong/hubosong/README.md

 Hi!
 My name is Hu 胡博嵩 from Brazil.
-I currently work as Front-End Developer.
-I'm passionate about technology.
+I currently work as Mobile Developer.
+I'm passionate about technology, science e languages.

-In my free time I like to study languages as Mandarin and English, to watch movies (📼), to listen to music (🎵) and eventually I like to philosophize about world with a beer (🍺) and pizza (🍕).
+In my free time I like to play games, to study languages, to watch movies and eventually I like to philosophize about world.

 Would you like to find me?